delaneyseligmann/delaneyseligmann.github.io/_projects/w thermo design project/index.md

 <br>
 Midway through the project, we submitted a proposal and received feedback from a TA.

-{% include image-gallery.html images="interimthermo.png" height="400" %}
+{% include image-gallery.html images="interimthermo" height="400" %}

 After receiving feedback from our first design, the main portion we sought to optimize was the two-stage transfer of heat to generate the optional saturated steam.
 The process of transferring heat twice is inefficient, so we decided to take the extra heat in the Hurt-O-Therm and split the stream.
 This split decreased the capital costs of the project while retaining the excess steam generated and optimizing the use of the Hurt-O-Therm in our design.